Brady76/MethodsAndToolsProject/README.md

 **Exercise:** Quiz on different data types.
 This quiz quiz will be on our HTML website that will have a hide/show solution function.

 ### Lesson 3: Operators

-Goal: Introduce basic operators
+**Goal:** Introduce basic operators.
+We will introduce the following concepts in this tutorial:

-Variable assignment
+1. Variable assignment
-basic arithmetic
+2. basic arithmetic
+--*addition
+--*subtraction
+--*multiplication
+--*division
-addition, subtraction, multiplication, division string arithmetic
+3. string arithmetic

-Exercise: Implement basic functions program
+**Exercise:** Implement basic functions program that manipulates strings and numbers.

-Control Structures
+### Lesson 4: Control Structures (this section will be broken down into 2 parts)

-Intro to statements
+#### Lesson 4.1: Intro to Statements
-Goal: Introduce different types of statements
+**Goal:** Introduce different types of statements.
+We will introduce the following concepts in this tutorial:
-If
+1. If Statments
-For
+2. For Statements
-While
+3. While
-Jump Statements
+4. Jump Statements
-Break Statements
+5. Break Statements
-Continue Statements
+6. Continue Statements

-Quiz: What would be the output?
+**Quiz:** What would be the output?
+(Quiz on different inputs regarding various statements.
+This quiz quiz will be on our HTML website that will have a hide/show solution function.)

-Exercise: Implement a program using various types of loops
+**Exercise:** Implement a program using various types of loops
-If: Tell whether an number is even or odd
+1. If: Tell whether an number is even or odd
-For: write a summation function int summation that takes parameter n
+2. For: write a summation function
+3. int summation that takes parameter n
-While: while your iterator is <= 16, print nah. if it is greater than 16, print batman have iterator count up until 17 and returns batman Functions
+4. While: while your iterator is <= 16, print nah. if it is greater than 16, print batman --* implement an iterator count up until 17 and returns batman

+#### Lesson 4.2: Functions

-Goal: Introduce functions (Structure program in segments of code to perform certain tasks)
+**Goal:** Introduce functions (Structure program in segments of code to perform certain tasks)

-Exercise: Brady can do this
+**Exercise:** Brady can do this